 Since the load balancer must be in a NAT configuration (i.e. VIPS & RIPS in different subnets) to utilize TPROXY, it is not always an appropriate solution.
-In situations such as this, it's possible to use the X-forwarded-for header that is included by default in all layer 7 Virtual Servers.
+In situations such as this, it's possible to use the X-forwarded-for header in layer 7 Virtual Servers.
+Starting in V6.14 is a new check-box for each layer 7 virtual Server that allows the XFF header to be enabled/disabled, by default this is enabled for all layer 7 Virtual Servers.
 Most web servers can then be configured to record the X-Forwarded-For IP in the log files.
 For example, with Apache it's simply a change to the log file configuration.
 For details on how to do this please refer to: